-Olive oil and salt are essential ingredients in focaccia, however, we understand that due to dietary choices or health requirements you might want or need to reduce the amount of oil and salt.
+Olive oil and salt are essential ingredients in focaccia.
+However, we understand that you might want or need to reduce the amount of oil and salt due to dietary choices or health requirements.

-In this recipe, we don't add any oil to the dough.
+You can make this recipe without any oil in the dough.
 We tested the dough also without salt.
-It's not as tasty of course, but if you top it with plenty of veggies and spices it's going to be still really good.
+It's not as tasty; it will still be excellent, but if you top it with plenty of veggies and salt.

 To reduce oil further, use parchment paper to line the baking pan.
-Don't add pure oil on top of the focaccia but rather dilute it with water.
+Don't add pure oil on top of the focaccia; dilute it with water.
 Also, remember that extra virgin olive oil is healthier than regular olive oil.

 You can substitute all-purpose flour with whole wheat flour up to 75% of whole wheat without changing the recipe.
 That adds fiber to the focaccia and makes it healthier and more fulfilling.

 Finally, top or serve the focaccia with your favorite veggies: cherry tomatoes, grilled zucchini and aubergines, artichokes, olives, and more.

 Focaccia (sometimes interchangeably called pizza bianca and pizza al taglio) is one of the most popular Italian street foods.
 In Italy, its birthplace, it is most often eaten on its own as a late breakfast, mid-morning snack, mid-afternoon snack, or even as a low-key dinner with friends.

 There are so many different types and variations of focaccia there that you never get tired of it.
 Each region has its own slight variations, all delicious.